Student Research Symposium Program Portal: Submission #230

 Poster Title Open-Source Health Monitoring Watch Design as an Accessible and Modifiable Alternative to Proprietary Wearables

 Abstract While wearable health and activity monitoring devices are increasingly prevalent, many commercial implementations rely on proprietary and closed-source software and remain financially inaccessible to a broad user base.
-This project presents the design and experimental evaluation of a low-cost, open-source wearable platform that provides a modifiable and transparent foundation for wearable sensing research and educational applications.
+This project presents the design of a low-cost, open-source wearable platform that provides a modifiable and transparent foundation for wearable sensing research and educational applications.

 Research Mentor Name Twan Capehart